hjorslev/awesome-stars/README.md

 ## Batchfile

+- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
 - [kaburkett/office-pranks](https://github.com/kaburkett/office-pranks) - Compilation of assorted pranks designed for Windows OS.
 Most require admin privileges only, or access to a users pc while they are away.

 ## C